DataDog/documentation/content/en/synthetics/multistep.md

 ### Create local variables

-#### Extracted variables

-You can [extract variables from any step of your Multistep API test](#extract-variables-from-the-response) to then [re-inject their values in subsequent steps](#use-variables) of your test.

-#### Variables from pattern

-You can create local variables by clicking **Create Local Variable** at the top right hand corner of your test configuration form.
-You can define their values from one of the below available builtins:
+To create a local variable, click **Create Local Variable** at the top right hand corner.
+You can select one of the following available builtins:

 `{{ numeric(n) }}`
 : Generates a numeric string with `n` digits.